 Hotel Excelsior Dubrovnik

 When in Dubrovnik, you will have the chance to sleep in the hotel where many actors of Game of Thrones slept in the final season.
 The Hotel Excelsior, a 104-year-old UNESCO-protected property boasts some of the best views of the sea and Old Town.
 While this stay might put some stress on your wallet, your experience will feel all the more authentic.
 A member of the Adriatic Luxury Hotel collection, this property offers 19 luxury suites inside the original structure, a former royal villa.
-The more modern building which slept the likes of Emilia Clarke and Kit Harrington between filming features all of the modern amenities any discerning traveller could hope for.
+The more modern building which slept the likes of Emilia Clarke and Kit Harrington between filming features all of the modern amenities any discerning traveler could hope for.

-Click here For Current Rates and Availability.
+Click here for Current Rates and Availability.

 If you’re looking to explore these locations while in Dubrovnik, you can purchase your tickets in advance via tour sites including Get Your Guide or simply sign up for a tour as you walk through Old Town.

 Are you a Game of Thrones fan?
-This is the ultimate guide to the Game of Thrones Filming locations in Dubrovnik Croatia.
+This is the ultimate guide to the Game of Thrones filming locations in Dubrovnik Croatia.